-Board-certified veterinary nutritionists are DVMs who complete additional training and receive a diploma from the American College of Veterinary Nutrition (ACVN).
+Board-certified veterinary nutritionists are DVMs who complete additional training and receive a diploma from the American College of Veterinary Nutrition (ACVN), which is now a specialty within the American College of Veterinary Internal Medicine.
 Once certified, veterinary nutritionists work in veterinary schools, government agencies, pet drug companies, private animal hospitals, for themselves, and very often, for pet food companies.

 Major pet food manufacturers also frequently pay the tuition for DVMs studying to become veterinary nutritionists.
-So, when a veterinary nutritionist recommends X or Y or Z pet food or discourages the feeding of fresh foods or homemade diets, chances are he or she is obligated in some way to a pet food manufacturer.
+So, when a veterinary nutritionist recommends X or Y or Z pet food, or discourages the feeding of raw or homemade diets, chances are he or she is obligated in some way to a pet food manufacturer that competes with fresh food diets.

-These associations create obvious conflicts of interest when it comes to the advice and recommendations many vets offer, which means that for the time being, fewer and fewer pet parents look to their vets for helpful nutrition advice.
+This association creates an obvious conflict of interest when it comes to the advice and recommendations they offer, which means that for the time being, it's probably not a bad thing that very few veterinarians dispense - and very few pet parents look to their conventional vets for - nutrition advice.